 Once you are happy that the cover is sewn onto the cushion, remove the pins and turn through the fabric so the pattern is back on the outside.

 Tie together the two cushions (if yours have ties like mine) then position the cover over the backrest of your chair.

 Now sit back and relax in your comfortable but also stylish chair!
-If you have a go, don’t forget to send me your makes on Twitter @aBoxofButtons and Instagram @hann_lloyd.
-See you soon for more DIY projects!
+And you’re done!
+If you have a go don’t forget to share your makes with us on Instagram @aboxofbuttons or on Twitter @aBoxofButtons!
+See you next time!